 In 2012 he was awarded the Tutor of the Year Award.

 Scott is a fully qualified and registered Chartered architect (Architects Registration Board 074394A, RIBA ).

 He lives in the Wye Valley with his family.

 Director / Interiors

-Sophie studied Design, Materials & Manufacture at the University of Nottingham and went on to complete an MA at the Royal College of Art with a Dyson scholarship.
+Sophie studied Design at the University of Nottingham and went on to complete a Masters at the Royal College of Art with a Dyson scholarship.
 She recieved the Armourers and Brasiers' Prize for her final year dissertation whilst at Nottingham, was a prizewinner in the Lattice Design Awards 'Building on our Inheritance' and shortlisted for the Helen Hamlyn Prize for 'Design for our Future Selves Competition' at the Royal College of Art.
 She has also completed training in Interior Styling at Central Saint Martins, London.

-Sophie has 18 years experience working within the design industry and has collaborated with multiple craftsman, suppliers and trades, including; upholstery, furniture restoration, upcycling, furnishings, bespoke kitchen makers and artworkers.
+Sophie has 18 years experience working within the design industry and has collaborated with multiple craftsman, suppliers and trades, including; upholstery, furniture restoration, furnishings, bespoke kitchen makers and artworkers.
 She has worked on a number of different interior projects, including residential, commercial and community schemes.
-Having worked with a number of international brands in the early stages of her career she can work with commercial clients to realise their brand values in their interior design identity and experience.
+Having worked with a number of international brands in the early stages of her career she can work with commercial clients to realise their brand values in their interior design identity.

-Sophie is a Senior Lecturer part time at the University of the West of England in Bristol.
-She lectures in colour theory, materiality, brand values and consumer understanding, semantics and form, sustainable design, and forecasting trends.
+Sophie has over 14 years teaching experience as a Senior Design Lecturer at University.
+She has lectured in colour theory and psychology, materiality and materials selection, brand values and consumer understanding, semantics and form, sustainable design, and forecasting design trends.